NecipAkgz/fhevm-example-factory/README.md

 > 📖 For technical details, see [scripts/README.md](scripts/README.md)

 ### 1. Standalone Project Generator (`create-example`)

-**Best for:** Focusing on a specific concept or starting a new dApp.

 Creates a production-ready Hardhat environment tailored for a single example.
 It handles the heavy lifting: